dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 First thing I do, is place a copy of the completed class in a ```.ps1``` file.
 You can also place the complete class in a separate ```.ps1``` file and then dot source / use ```Import-Module``` on it.
-Personally, I like keeping everything it one file, but both approaches work.
+Personally, I like keeping everything it one place, but both approaches work.
 With the completed class defined, place a breakpoint on the method in question.

 ## Turn On Verbosity